sweet12prof/MIPS-32/PP/ReadMe.md

 * The processor consists of a Datapath, control unit and Hazard unit.
 * The hazard unit checks whether close overlapping instructions are capable of resulting into a hazards, if so, it generates signals which stall or flush the pipeline thereby resolving the hazard.
-* The architectural state elements used in the design include the register file, the program counter, pipeline registers and Memories.
+* The architectural state elements used in the design include the register file, the program counter, 4 pipeline registers and Memories.

 ## Testing
  * At top Level the unbounded I/O include the data adress(dataadr) and write data(writedata) of the data Memory.
  * This was done to aid in testbench ; Simulation programs used in testbench, retire/complete by storing results in the data memory.
 For this reason, these signals are unbounded at top level to allow debugging
  * The configuration can easily be changed by editing the files representing level of abstractions above the Datapath.
  * The vhd files can be found in the src folder
- * At the moment the program in the instruction memory is a random program that tests all the instruction, it doesn't implement any meaningful program.
-This can be easily changed by modifying the instruction memory.
-However, ensure your program utilizes only instructions that were adopted! otherwise won't produce the correct output.
+ * The program in the instruction memory consists of the add-shift method to multiply 2 numbers, it multiplies 40 by 5 in this case and produces a result of 200.
+This can be edited out with your own program.
+However make sure to utilize only the instructions adopted.
+Any instructions which are not within this subset will render execution of that program incorrect or a failure.
- * You can safely edit the testbench to verify results for your custom program.
+ * You can also safely edit the testbench to verify results for your custom program.

 ## Synthesis and Implementation For FPGA
-* Design doesn't require a lot of resources, was easily synthesised for the retired Xilinx Spartan 3
+* Design synthesised correctly for the retired Xilinx Spartan 3 FPGA
 * The spartan 3 can be used as reference when deciding an FPGA for synthesis/implementation of this project.
 * More I/O can be brought through from the Datapath to the top Level by editing the vhd files as satated earlier for I/O planning
 * Don't synthesise the testbench :/

+Cheers